 The Fourth Amendment to the U.S. Constitution outlines strict rules for searches and seizures that the police have to follow.
 If the defense attorney can show that the police conducted an illegal search to obtain the marijuana, the court can ignore (“suppress“) the marijuana as evidence.
 As a result, the state may be left with insufficient evidence to proceed.

 Yes, five (5) years after the case ended.
 Note that marijuana charges that get dismissed may be sealed right away.
 Also note that record seals are never guaranteed.3

 Yes.
 Non-citizens who have been arrested on any drug charge are urged to seek legal counsel right away.
-It may be possible to get the charge lessened or changed to a non-deportable offense.
-Learn more about the criminal defense of immigrants in Nevada.4
+It may be possible to get the charge lessened or changed to a non-deportable offense.4

 Additional marijuana crimes in Nevada are:

 Also refer to our pages on medical marijuana.